pompamiron/restaurant-management-api/README.md

 - **List Menu Items:** `GET /menu-items` - Retrieve a list of menu items.

-## Postman Tests
+## Postman Tests and APIs Documentation

 To facilitate testing the API, you can use Postman, a popular API testing tool.
-We have created a collection of Postman tests to help you interact with the API easily.
+I have created a collection of Postman tests to help you interact with the API easily.
 You can import the collection by clicking [here](https://elements.getpostman.com/redirect?entityId=30900055-30e9e686-f0f2-47fb-926e-b20addc0e6dd&entityType=collection).